 From the time of your initial consultation, we have designed a treatment model that tries to make the best possible patient experience.
 We have a staff of multiple orthognathic specialized assistants and skilled treatment coordinators to make your experience a good one.
-If treatment is performed in our office, you should know that it has Joint Commission accreditation, which means that our offices and staff meet the highest standards of care.
+If treatment is performed in our office, you should know that it has Joint Commission accreditation, which means that our practice and staff meet the highest standards of care.

 Patients who suffer from bite alignment problems, discomfort, or other issues can experience a range of benefits.